juxor/afaq/markdown/secH2.md

 once it was in power.
 As we discuss in [section H.6.1](secH6.html#sech61), faced with the election of non-Bolshevik majorities to the soviets, Bolshevik armed force was used to overthrow the results.
-In addition, they also gerrymanderd soviets once they could not longer count on an electoral majority.
+In addition, they also gerrymandered soviets once they could no longer count on an electoral majority.
 In the workplace, the Bolsheviks replaced workers' economic democracy with _"one-man management"_ appointed from above, by the state, armed with _"dictatorial power"_ (see [section H.3.14](secH3.html#sech314)).
 As discussed in [section H.3.8](secH3.html#sech38), the Bolsheviks generalised their experiences exercising power into explicit support for party dictatorship.
-Throughout the 1920s and 30s, Trotsky repeated this conclusion and repeated advocated party dictatorship, urging the party to use its power to crush opposition in the working class to its rule.
+Throughout the 1920s and 30s, Trotsky repeated this conclusion and repeatedly advocated party dictatorship, urging the party to use its power to crush opposition in the working class to its rule.
 For the Bolshevik tradition, the power of the party to ignore the wishes of the class it claims to represent is a fundamental ideological position.

-So, remember when Lenin or Trotsky argue for _"party dictatorship"_, the over- riding of the democratic decisions of the masses by the party, the elimination of workers factory committees in favour of appointed managers armed with _"dictatorial"_ power or when the Bolshevik disbanded soviets with non- Bolshevik majorities, it is **anarchism** which is fundamentally _"anti- democratic"_!
+So remember, when Lenin or Trotsky argue for _"party dictatorship"_, the over- riding of the democratic decisions of the masses by the party, the elimination of workers factory committees in favour of appointed managers armed with _"dictatorial"_ power or when the Bolsheviks disbanded soviets with non- Bolshevik majorities, it is **anarchism** which is fundamentally _"anti- democratic"_!
 All in all, that anyone can claim that anarchism is more _"anti- democratic"_ than Leninism is a joke.